muratk3n/thirdwave/en/README.md

 ```

 This USD u can spend, to buy the steel for those ghost cities..
 But
-export-dependency is just another dependency, lets not forget.
+export-dependency is just another dependency, it can get cut

 ---